toptal/picasso/docs/decisions/14-page-layout.md

 ## Decision

-- Sidebar is hidden (and is accessible via hamburger button) on screens narrower than `1280px`
+- Sidebar is hidden on screens narrower than `1280px` and is accessible as an overlay by clicking on hamburger button
-- Sidebar is shown on screens equal or wider than `1280px` and it has two variants – wide and compact
+- Sidebar is shown on screens equal or wider than `1280px` and it can toggle between wide and compact modes by clicking expand / collapse button.